 Securing application access with TLS

 MobiledgeX provides two ways to quickly and securely deploy your applications using TLS, allowing you to either have full control over your connections or rely on MobiledgeX to manage your TLS connections for you.
-The following sections explains how to set up TLS connections using either of these options.
+If you choose manage your own TLS connections, The MobiledgeX LoadBalancer will forward TLS traffic directly to your container, where you can essentially perform your own TLS termination.

 For manual control over your connection, first ensure that you have a domain with the ability to add DNS records.